Japan crisis

 No Nukes

 Japan will build no new nuclear reactors.
 Their decision delivers a huge body blow to the global nuclear industry, and could mark a major turning point in the future of energy.
 As Japanese Prime Minister Naoto Kan said about his country, We need to start from scratch… and do more to promote renewables.
-Wind power alone could---and now probably will---replace 40 nukes in Japan.
-The United States must join them.
-Axing the $36 billion currently stuck in the 2012 federal budget for loan … [Read more...]
+Wind power alone could---and now probably will---replace 40 nukes in … [Read more...]

 A different kind of supply-side economics